utxostack/utxo-stack-doc/docs/utxo-concepts.md

 ## Branch chain

 A Branch chain is a layer-2 rollup chain that maintains a chain state contract on the RGB++ layer.
-A challenge of invalid layer-2 state can be sent from the RGB++ layer.
+A invalid layer-2 state challenge can be sent from the RGB++ layer.

 ## Challenge